plausible/docs/docs/google-tag-manager.md

 ```

 In case your Plausible site is a subfolder, enter "yoursite.com/subfolder" as the "**script.dataset.domain**" value.
 If you want to report to multiple dashboards at the same time, set the "**script.dataset.domain**" value to "firstsite.com,secondsite.com".

+## Track custom events

+To track custom events, you will simply need to change the default tracking script to add the [**tagged-events** extension](https://plausible.io/docs/script-extensions#all-our-script-extensions) and, if necessary, add the extra script to triger the custom event.
+For refference you can check out any of our CRM integration guides like this [Webflow guide](https://plausible.io/docs/webflow-integration), for example.

 ## Concerns about using Google Tag Manager